January 25, 2020

 Cindi McMenamin: Professional Review/Critique of Your Nonfiction Book Proposal; Expert Advice on Your One-Sheet; Getting Some Quick Publishing Experience; Narrowing Down Your Nonfiction Book Topic; Why Isn’t Anyone Buying Your Book?
 Quick Tips for Making Your Manuscript Marketable; Making Your Manuscript Reader-Relevant; Taking Your Next Step if You’re Stuck; Turning Your Personal Story Into a Book that Sells; Getting Started When You Have No Platform

-Yvonne Ortega: Proofing and copy editing
+Yvonne Ortega: Proofing, copy editing and manuscript critiques.

 Jeanette Windle: Edits and mentors the gamut of fiction and nonfiction minus children’s picture books and poetry.